aidanastridge/speech-to-obsidian/README.md

 5. Convert to Markdown

 ### Questions?
-Why export to json instead of straight to Markdowm?
+Why export to json instead of straight to Markdown?
 <br>